 Each block added in a blockchain has:

-- The contents of the block, for example in bitcoin, is the bitcoin transactions and the miner incentive reward.
+- The contents of the block, for example in bitcoin, are the bitcoin transactions and the miner incentive reward.

 Additions to blockchain are publicly viewable and verified.
 This makes all the records transparent while unalterable.